 Canada’s #1 destination for students

 More student groups visit Ottawa each year than any other Canadian city.
 It’s little wonder.
-For teachers, the Capital offers a wealth of national historic sites, museums and monuments that immerse students in the story of our country’s past, present and future—with many of them concentrated in the city’s safe and walkable downtown core.
+For teachers, Canada’s capital offers a wealth of national historic sites, museums and monuments that immerse students in the story of our country’s past, present and future, and that are concentrated in the city’s safe and walkable downtown core.
 For students, Ottawa offers a diverse range of ways to blow off a little steam—from cycling on our vast network of paved pathways, to adventure experiences and skating on the world’s largest rink, to festivals, sports and entertainment.
-For tour operators, the Capital is an experienced host city, with accommodations, hospitality and services on the ground directly geared to student groups.
+For tour operators, Ottawa is an experienced host city, with accommodations, hospitality and services on the ground directly geared to student groups.

 Match your visit to your curriculum

-If you’re teaching students about government and democracy, take them behind the scenes at the Parliament Buildings and Supreme Court of Canada.
+If you’re teaching students about government and democracy, take them behind the scenes at the Parliament of Canada and the Supreme Court of Canada.
 For Canadian history, the choices are unparalleled, thanks to national museums devoted to just about every facet of Canada’s human, technological and natural history.
 Art teachers always include the National Gallery of Canada on their itineraries.
-The Capital is home to numerous performing arts venues for student bands and choirs looking for a place to play.
+Ottawa is home to numerous performing arts venues for student bands and choirs looking for a place to play.
 And if you’re looking for opportunities for students to practice a second language, Ottawa is one of the country’s most bilingual cities.

 Reason to visit in any season

-Ottawa is a year ‘round destination, offering special reasons to visit throughout the seasons.
+Ottawa is a year-round destination, offering special reasons to visit during all four seasons:

-Fall – Explore the Capital against the dramatic backdrop of autumn colours, visit the Canadian War Museum and attend national Remembrance ceremonies during November.
+- Fall – Explore the city while enjoying the dramatic backdrop of autumn colours, visit the Canadian War Museum and attend national Remembrance ceremonies in November.

-Winter – Take a group skate on the Rideau Canal—a UNESCO World Heritage Site that is transformed into the world’s largest skateway—and revel in the spirit of Winterlude, North America’s greatest celebration of winter.
+- Winter – Go on a group skate on the Rideau Canal — a UNESCO World Heritage Site that becomes the world’s largest outdoor skating rink in winter — and revel in the spirit of Winterlude, Canada’s winter celebration.

 Tips for student trips